 Alignment: Okta learning and development team, DIB, Corporate marketing teams

 Community Outreach and Communications

 Charter: Increase visibility of the Impact of POC on the working landscape at Okta.

 Alignment: Okta for Good, Okta workplace and corporate marketing teams, DIB

-Charter: Further the vision and mission of [email protected] regionally, throughout all Okta offices in the U.S. and around world.
+Charter: Further the vision and mission of [email protected] regionally, throughout all Okta offices in the U.S. and around the world.

 We don’t have it all figured out.
 Although our organization acted early to diversify its board of directors, Okta—as with many other tech companies—still has extensive work to do.
-From the executive to entry level, we must continue to impliment active and effective policies that drive diversification in our workforce—at all levels and functions within the company.
+From the executive to entry-level, we must continue to implement active and effective policies that drive diversification in our workforce—at all levels and functions within the company.
 As the leaders of [email protected], we can firmly attest that Okta’s commitment to diversity and equity is real.
-In its short history as a tech company, Okta has established systems to examine and work towards addressing its of lack of diversity problem and to attract, and more importantly, retain a diverse talented workforce.
+In its short history as a tech company, Okta has established systems to examine and work towards addressing its lack of diversity problem and to attract, and more importantly, retain a diverse talented workforce.
 These efforts will be measured and reported in our first State of Inclusion Report in the fall of 2020.

 In the wake of the worldwide focus on the Black Lives Matter movement following the murders of Amahd Aubrey, Breonna Taylor, and George Floyd, we were able to leverage our existing diversity and inclusion efforts to take a clear stand against outrageous acts of racism and injustice.
 Our actions demonstrate that we're not afraid of the fight and are committed to the long haul.
-Okta’s Executive leadership, in alignment with [email protected] leadership, have formed allyships throughout the company.
-We have every confidence that our united stand will drive a radically inclusive culture, fostering equity and belonging by providing visibility, support and opportunities for growth.
+Okta’s Executive leadership, in alignment with [email protected] leadership, has formed allyships throughout the company.
+We have every confidence that our united stand will drive a radically inclusive culture, fostering equity and belonging by providing visibility, support, and opportunities for growth.